stella3d/BlobHandles/README.md

 ## Blob Strings
 This also includes _BlobString_, a wrapper around `BlobHandle` that points to an unmanaged representation of a string.

 _BlobString_ is designed for use cases that involve reading strings from an unmanaged source (network / disk) & comparing them against some sort of hash set.
-It was written to power an [OSC parser](https://github.com/stella3d/OscCore).